elixir-europe/infectious-diseases-toolkit/pages/about/accessibility.md

   * [The Web Content Accessibility Guidelines](https://www.w3.org/TR/WCAG21/)
   * [AccessibilityTest.org](https://accessibilitytest.org), which runs several online accessibility checkers at once.

-The website was last tested on 17 May 2021.
+The website was last tested on 17 June 2022.

 ## Level of compliance
 As far as we can ascertain, this website is compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
-If you feel there are issues to address, however, then please email [rdm-editors@elixir-europe.org](mailto:rdm-editors@elixir-europe.org).
+If you feel there are issues to address, however, then please email [idtk-editors@elixir-europe.org.](mailto:idtk-editors@elixir-europe.org.).

-This statement was prepared on 30 March 2021.
+This statement was prepared on 17 June 2022.